-This three-week workshop offers middle school students ages 9-14 the chance to expand their performance skills by exposing them to the fundamentals of acting, singing, and dancing.
+This two-week workshop offers aspiring young performers ages 9-14 the chance to expand their skills by exposing them to the fundamentals of acting, singing, and dancing.
 Perfect for students new to the stage or those looking for a challenge, this training program encourages risk-taking and growth with nurturing guidance from theater professionals.
 Individual attention, ensemble building, character development and improvisation exercises are used to enhance creative expression, positive self-image and confidence.
 The camp runs Monday through Friday and culminates with a showcase on the New Vic stage for family and friends.

 Qualifications: No previous experience necessary